-In my Ph.D. dissertation project, I examine: i) the evolution of the concept of information privacy in legal scholarship; and ii) the “techno-legal imaginaries” of American privacy law scholars.
-My work has been presented and awarded at conferences such as the Privacy Law Scholars Conference (PLSC), We Robot, the ACM Conference on Fairness, Accountability, and Transparency (FAccT), the Society for the Social Studies of Science(4S)/ESOCITE, and the Internet Freedom Festival.
+My work has been presented and awarded at conferences such as the Privacy Law Scholars Conference (PLSC), the Internet Law Works in Progress Conference, the Michigan Annual Junior Scholars Conference, We Robot, the ACM Symposium on Computer Science and Law (CSLAW), the ACM Conference on Fairness, Accountability, and Transparency (FAccT), the Society for the Social Studies of Science(4S)/ESOCITE, and the Internet Freedom Festival.

 This website provides an overview of my work.
 Feel free to reach out if you’d like to know more!